 If you are interested in joining, you can learn about membership here.

 When does the Research Group meet?

-The Research Group meets bi-weekly via teleconference.
+The Research Group has a monthly General Meeting (virtual); in addition, each RG Working Group has its own separate (typically biweekly) virtual meetings.
 Representatives of the member organizations also meet face-to-face at conferences and workshops sponsored or organized by the Research Group.
 A regular annual meeting is normally organized co-located with the ACM/SPEC International Conference on Performance Engineering (ICPE).